snap-stanford/snap-python/doc/source/reference/graphs.rst

      .. describe:: GetMxNId()

-        Returns the maximum ID of a any node in the graph.
+        Returns an ID that is larger than any node ID in the graph.

      .. describe:: GetRndNId()